Áron Alaxai

-Áron Alaxai (born 11 April 2003) is a Hungarian professional footballer, who plays as a defender for Nemzeti Bajnokság I club Nyíregyháza.
+Áron Alaxai (born 11 April 2003) is a Hungarian professional footballer, who plays as a defender for Nemzeti Bajnokság I club Paks, on loan from Nyíregyháza.
 He represented Hungary at youth level.

 Career

 Nyíregyháza

 On 24 June 2023, Alaxai signed a two-year deal with Nemzeti Bajnokság II club Nyíregyháza.
 He was part of the Nyíregyháza side that saw promotion to the Nemzeti Bajnokság I on 5 May 2024, starting in the 31st round, where they defeated Gyirmót 3–1 at Balmazújvárosi Városi Sportpálya to take the side into Hungary's first football tier after 9 years of absence.

 Alaxai extended his contract for a further 3 years on 23 January 2025, with hopes to become a stable member of the team and play for Hungary internationally.